Exploring the Training Robustness of Distributional Reinforcement Learning against Noisy State Observations: Tabular Case: State-Noisy MDP

-In this section, we extend State-Adversarial MDP~\cite{zhang2020robust} to a more general State-Noisy Markov Decision Process~(SN-MDP) by incorporating both random and adversarial state noises, and particularly provide a proof of the convergence and contraction of distributional Bellman operator in this setting.
+In this section, we extend State-Adversarial Markov Decision Process~(SA-MDP)~\cite{zhang2020robust} to a more general State-Noisy Markov Decision Process~(SN-MDP) by incorporating both random and adversarial state noises, and particularly provide a proof of the convergence and contraction of distributional Bellman operators in this setting.